|

 Requires a More Detailed

-Inspection– One/some/all items may be defective.
+Inspection – One/some/all items may be defective.

-Lock the machine out of service (see ES&H Manual Chapter 6110 Appendix T1 Lock, Tag, Try (LTT) Procedure, and
+Refer to ES&H Manual Chapter 6110 Appendix T1 Lock, Tag, Try (LTT) Procedure.

-Immediately contact the MHSR.
+o Immediately contact the MHM.

 ·